 Specifically, emissions baselines for covered facilities are set to decline to FY30, aligning to net-zero emissions in 2050.
 Companies are assumed to face an annual emissions reduction task, with the prioritisation of internal versus external abatement differing in each scenario, translating into a range of forward price outcomes.

-To access this Market Outlook, please login below, or contact a member of our team for more information.
+To access this Market Outlook, and our accompanying Client Briefing (recording), please login below, or contact our Client Services team for more information.